 Q: Is cross-examination of witnesses allowed?
 If so, what form does this take?

-Court proceedings are oral, direct and open to the public.
-The court must rule based on the evaluation of evidence (ie, documents, private expert opinions, court expert opinions and witness testimony).
-In the course of the oral hearings – which may be preceded by several preparatory writs – the case is discussed and witnesses are cross-examined.
+Court proceedings are oral proceedings open to the public.
+The court must rule based on the evaluation of evidence (eg, documents, private expert opinions, court expert opinions and witness testimony).
+In the course of the oral hearings – which may be preceded by several preparatory writs – the case is discussed and witnesses may be examined by both parties.